FIWARE/catalogue/README.md

     introduces Complex Event Processing (CEP) defined using a rules-based system, enabling you to fire events which send HTTP requests, emails, tweets, SMS messages etc.
+-   The [OpenVidu](https://github.com/OpenVidu/openvidu/) Generic Enabler is an abstraction layer for Kurento.
+Kurento runs media processing that allows to generate events from media streams, those events provide can provide IoT-like data that can be fed to Orion.

 Further information can be found on dedicated pages linked to [Context Processing, Analysis and Visualization](./processing/README.md)